10 Amazon Prime Day Deals That Aren’t Worth It

 School and office supplies (usually)

 A pen here, a notebook there…next thing you know, your cart is full and your wallet empty.
 If you can wait until late August or early September, that’s when you’ll find the lowest prices, NerdWallet advises.
 Yes, it’s after the back-to-school rush, but it’s also when supplies are being moved to the clearance shelves.
 You can stock up on those #2 pencils and crayons and store them for next fall.
 Of course, this year, Prime Day is being held in October rather than July because of the coronavirus pandemic.
 You’ll find some school supply deals of up to 20 percent off, perfect for if you’re just venturing back into the classroom now.
-These are the school supplies everyone will need for this weird academic year.

 Generally, it’s best to hold off on buying laptops, desktops, or any computer equipment until after the back-to-school rush subsides, though this year looks a bit different with children heading back to in-person classes at different times.
 The best time to purchase laptops and desktops is late August and early September after school has been in session for a while.
 The one exception is Amazon brand products, including Fire tablets and Kindles, which you can expect steep discounts on during Amazon Prime Day.
 Looks like the Echo Auto will be a mere $19.99.
 Check out this great way to get an extra $10 for Prime Day while supporting small businesses.